 Peter Singer is arguably the most famous and influential modern philosopher, offering the most radical challenge to traditional Judeo-Christian values.
 It has been said of him, that as an original and influential moral pioneer, he surpasses any philosopher since Bertrand Russell.
 On his website he says, ‘My work is based on the assumption that clarity and consistency in our moral thinking is likely, in the long run, to lead us to hold better views on ethical issues.’

 Born in Australia in 1946, Peter Singer is the son of Jews who fled from Vienna to avoid persecution from the Nazis.
 His grandparents and other relatives, who stayed behind, were killed.
 His mother was a doctor.
 His father, a keen animal lover, was a businessman.
-Studying initially in Melbourne, Singer went on to obtain a PhD in Philosophy at Oxford, where he also developed his concerns for the well-being of animals.
+Studying initially in Melbourne, Singer went on to obtain a B.Phil in Philosophy at Oxford, where he also developed his concerns for the well-being of animals.
 Subsequently, he taught in Oxford, New York, Colorado and California.
 He then returned to Melbourne to become Professor in Human Bioethics.
 In 1999 then became Professor of Bioethics at the Centre for Human Values at Princeton University.

 Peter Singer is influential, not least because he is a prolific writer on his subject of ethics and related areas of philosophy.
 His best known book, Animal Liberation: A New Ethic for Our Treatment of Animals (1976), gave birth to the worldwide animal rights movement.
 Widespread contemporary interest in vegetarianism and in militant animal rights campaigning has flowed from it.
 He has written many other books, a major entry on ethics in Encyclopaedia Britannica and countless journal and review articles, as well as editing influential journals.
 Much of what follows is focused on his book How Are We To Live? with various references to other writings.